MysteryPancake/Houdini-OpenCL/README.md

 ## Converting ShaderToy (GLSL) to Copernicus (OpenCL)

 Most shaders in Copernicus are written in OpenCL.
-Sadly no one really uses OpenCL for graphics programming, since it's not designed for this.
+Sadly no one really uses OpenCL for graphics programming.

 Most shaders are written in GLSL, an OpenGL language found on popular shader websites such as [ShaderToy](https://www.shadertoy.com/).